News

 Coordinates format is now configurable

-When I wrote KGeoTag back then, I spared not a single thought on how to oder or format geographic coordinates.
-I thought one would do that like in a cartesian coordinate system: First X, then Y. So: First the "X-ish" longitude, then the "Y-ish" latitude.
+When I wrote KGeoTag back then, I spared not a single thought on how to order or format geographic coordinates.
+I thought one would do that like in a cartesian coordinate system: First X, then Y. So: First the “X-ish” longitude, then the “Y-ish” latitude.
 One never stops to learn: It actually seems to be common practise to first put the latitude, and the longitude afterwards.
-But it seems like there's no real "official convention" or "best practise" about this.
+But it seems like there’s no real “official convention” or “best practise” about this.

-Long story short: Everyone can now choose their preferred "coordinates flavor".
-One can either select "Latitude Longitude" or "Longitude Latitude".
-On top of that, one now can also select how the respective coordinates should be displayed: As decimal degrees (like 50.321373° N), degrees and decimal minutes (like 50° 19,2824' N) or degrees, minutes and decimal seconds (like 50° 19' 16,94" N).
-All "coordinate flavors" display a reasonable amount of decimal places so that the precision is better than 1 m at the equator.
-However, the cardinal directions are always added, so that it's always clear what's going on.
+Long story short: Everyone can now choose their preferred “coordinates flavor”.
+One can either select “Latitude Longitude” or “Longitude Latitude”.
+On top of that, one now can also select how the respective coordinates should be displayed: As decimal degrees (like 50.321373° N

 Additionally, coordinates can now be copied to the clipboard, either using the map’s context menu or the coordinates display below the map.
 The context menu can now also be used to add bookmarks.